 You shouldn’t be surprised to find most of the time, the answer to the last question is yes.
 AR presently offers an array of experiences some of us might not have even thought of in the past.
 It’s exciting to see where continuous advancements in tech can take us in the future, and the number of things we can do with it today is already mind-blowing.

-5 Augmented Reality (AR) Ideas That Will Build the Customer Base of Your Business
+5 Augmented Reality (AR) Ideas that Will Grow the Customer Base of Your Business

 An advantage of going to shops and being physically present there is consumers are able to easily ascertain whether they like a product or not.